We know that continuing your education is a financial commitment, and a creative writing degree is often one that is

 Upon acceptance, each student must pay a $300 non-refundable deposit to hold their seat in their selected residency.

-Wilkes offers a variety of scholarships to Creative Writing students and is actively soliciting more.
-The following scholarships are likewise gifts to the program from generous, supportive donors:
+Wilkes offers a variety of scholarships to Creative Writing students.
+The following scholarships are gifts to the program from generous, supportive donors.
+The scholarship awardees will receive between $1000 and $5000 off their tuition.

 The Beverly Hiscox Scholarship is awarded annually to a non-traditional student who is returning to school while supporting a family.
 The award is based upon need and demonstrated writing talent.
 It is given in honor of Beverly Hiscox, a Wilkes University Board of Trustees member and long-time supporter of our program.
 Awarded annually, faculty members nominate students who are already in the Creative Writing program.

 The Norris Church Mailer Scholarship is awarded annually to a student with demonstrated talent, need and a commitment to serving the writing community.
 Created by Norman Mailer, it is given in honor of Norris Church Mailer, a writer and board member in her own right.
 Awarded annually, faculty members nominate students who are already in the program.

 The Jennifer Diskin Scholarship is awarded annually to a student with demonstrated need and talent and a commitment to studying poetry.
-It is given in honor of alumna Jennifer Diskin who passed away after a brave struggle with cancer.
-Started by her family, poetry faculty members nominate students who are already in the program.
+Funded by her family, it is given in honor of alumna Jennifer Diskin, who passed away after a brave struggle with cancer.
+Faculty members nominate deserving students who are already in the program.

-The Bergman Family Foundation Award is awarded annually to two students who demonstrate great need and ability.
-Students may nominate themselves for this award by writing a letter to the Bergman family when called for by the program director.
+The Bergman Family Foundation Award is awarded annually to students who demonstrate great need and ability.
+Students may nominate themselves for this award.

 Please visit the graduate Financial Aid area of our site to learn about assistance programs available at Wilkes.